capnproto/capnproto/doc/index.md

 years of experience working on Protobufs, listening to user feedback, and thinking about how things could be done better.

-I am no longer employed by Google.
+I no longer work for Google.
 Cap'n Proto is not affiliated with Google or any other company.

-**_Tell me about the RPC system._**

-_As of this writing, the RPC system is not yet implemented._

-Cap'n Proto defines a [capability-based](http://en.wikipedia.org/wiki/Capability-based_security) RPC protocol.
-In such a system, any message passed over the wire can itself contain references to callable objects.
-Passing such a reference over the wire implies granting the recipient permission to call the referenced object -- until a reference is sent, the recipient has no way of addressing it in order to form a request to it, or even knowing that it exists.

-Such a system makes it very easy to define stateful, secure object-oriented protocols.